MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 When viewing Density graph data, the higher density (orange) and lower density (blue) cells are highlighted based on the modularity.
 The color indicates whether a group is more or less connected in the network, as compared to what's expected with a random network.
 If no cells are colored, the groups are as dense as expected with no outliers.

 A group is *orange* when it's higher in density and *blue* when it's lower in density than what's expected.
 The cells are not colored by the value of the density in the table, they are colored based on the modularity.
 The colors are only shown in the metrics download (.csv) file and not in the table view in the template.
-For more details and a definition of what modularity is, see the [measure calculations](ona-metric-calculations.md#density).
+For more details and what modularity and density ratios are, see the [measure calculations](ona-metric-calculations.md#density).

 ### E-I Index

 The E-I index is only available in downloaded data.
 It indicates the size of an imbalance between external and internal collaboration for an individual within a group or for a group.
 This is helpful in identifying individuals or groups who are at risk of being siloed.

 The E-I index is between -1 (all collaboration is internal) and 1 (all communication is external facing).
 A value of 0 represents a balanced amount of internal and external collaboration.
 This measure accounts for weighted edges but does not account for direction.
 An E-I index of -0.67 corresponds to a 5:1 internal to external collaboration.
 Hence, values at or below -0.67 indicate a group or individual might be at risk of being siloed.
 In this measure, an individual can only belong to one group.

-This measure is calculated differently for employees as compared to groups:

-* **Employee level** - The external ties are those outside of the employee's own group and internal ties are the connections the employee has with others in the same group.
-* **Group level** - The external ties are those outside of the group and internal ties are those within the same group.
+For more details and the difference between individual and group index measures, see the [measure calculations](ona-metric-calculations.md#e-i-index).

 ## Group Size

-Represents groups based on their size in the combined view, which helps you determine how the group size can affect their interactions.
+This measure is only available in the *combined view*.
+It represents groups based on the number of people in the same group (share the same attribute) for the selected time period.
+It helps you determine how the group size can affect their interactions.

 ### Influence Index

 Represents the number of links each person or group (node) has and the number of links their connections have, and so on throughout the network.
 The larger nodes represent the people or groups with high centrality and therefore, are considered key influencers in their network.
 Influence occurs from these influencers sharing information to their network, who then forward it to theirs, and so on.
 High values suggest the central person's or group's perspective will flow through the organization with efficiency.
 For more details, see the [measure calculations](ona-metric-calculations.md#influence-index).

-### Quantitative Variation Index
+### Qualitative Variation Index

-The Quantitative Variation Index (QVI) is only available in downloaded data.
+The Qualitative Variation Index (QVI) is only available in downloaded data.
 It measures the diversity among the contacts (egonet) of an individual or a group.
 It indicates the likelihood that an individual or a group will equally interact with a variety of other groups or with only a few groups.
 This helps determine how much access they have to new information, which can affect their innovation abilities.

-It ranges from 0 to 1, where a value of 1.0 represents an individual or a group who is equally likely to communicate with all their different types of contacts.
-A value of 0 indicates an individual who typically communicates with only one type of contact.
-Note, if the network is grouped into binary classifications (such as Top Performer compared to Other), then the QVI will automatically be 0.0 because the group can only communicates with one other type of group.
-This measure does not account for direction or weight.
+For more details about this measure, see the [measure calculations](ona-metric-calculations.md#qualitative-variation-index).

 <!-- ### Reach Index